DANCING COMPETITION RULES

 Adult Beginner: An adult beginner is a competitor who never took Irish dancing lessons as a juvenile and is over 18 years of age.

-- First Feis (if offered), Beginner, and Advanced Beginner dancers are required to dance at traditional speeds.
+26. First Feis (if offered), Beginner, Advanced Beginner and Adult dancers are required to dance at traditional speeds.
 Novice and Open/Prizewinner dancers may choose between traditional and Oireachtas speeds.
-Adult dancers are allowed to dance traditional or Oireachtas speed dances in the novice and prizewinner grade levels, but this does not apply to contemporary set dances.

-- Each Feis is required to list their adjudicators on their syllabus and/or website.
-If adjudicators are not listed on the syllabus, they must be posted on the Feis website a minimum of three weeks prior to the Feis.
-One third of the adjudicators are to be from outside the region where the Feis is being held.
+32. Each Feis is required to list their adjudicators on their syllabus and/or website at least three weeks before the close on entries.
+One third of which are to be from outside the region where the Feis is being held.